oracle-livelabs/cloud-database-services/base-database-service/microservices-app-with-base-db-service/lab3/lab3-configure-app-to-connect-to-basedb.md

 2. Add and configure the Application Datasources with the Oracle Base Database Service connection information and credentials

-   Add the following details in the application.yml from *src/main/resources/application.yml*
+   Replace the content of the *application.yml* from *src/main/resources/application.yml* with below:

+   Ensure to update the url value with your specific environment values

+    * [dbhostname IP]
+    * [port]
+    * [database service name]

       ```
       <copy>